Hassan Al-Tambakti: Club career

-Al-Tombakti is an academy graduate of Al-Shabab and signed his first professional contract with the club on 31 May 2018.
+Al-Tambakti is an academy graduate of Al-Shabab and signed his first professional contract with the club on 31 May 2018.
 He renewed his contract on 5 February 2019, signing a one-year contract extension.
 He made his debut for the first team in the King Cup match against Al-Sahel on 2 January 2019.
-On 31 August 2019, Al-Tombakti was loaned out to fellow Pro League side Al-Wehda.
+On 31 August 2019, Al-Tambakti was loaned out to fellow Pro League side Al-Wehda.
 He made his debut for Al-Wehda on 27 September 2019 in the league match against Al-Fateh.
 He made eight appearances for Al-Wehda before returning to Al-Shabab following the conclusion of the season.
-On 4 January 2023, Al-Tombakti renewed his contract with Al-Shabab until the end of the 2026–27 season.
+On 4 January 2023, Al-Tambakti renewed his contract with Al-Shabab until the end of the 2026–27 season.

-On 21 August 2023, Al-Tombakti joined rivals Al-Hilal for a reported fee of SAR46 million, becoming the most expensive Saudi player in history.
+On 21 August 2023, Al-Tambakti joined rivals Al-Hilal for a reported fee of SAR46 million, becoming the most expensive Saudi player in history.

 International career

-Al-Tombakti was first called up to Saudi Arabia national football team in 2019 for the game against Singapore in the 2022 FIFA World Cup qualification – AFC second round, but did not play.
+Al-Tambakti was first called up to Saudi Arabia national football team in 2019 for the game against Singapore in the 2022 FIFA World Cup qualification – AFC second round, but did not play.
 He made his debut for the Green Falcons against Paraguay on 19 November in a friendly.
-Throughout the qualification, Al-Tombakti didn't play a major role as Saudi Arabia qualified with an impressive result.
+Throughout the qualification, Al-Tambakti didn't play a major role as Saudi Arabia qualified with an impressive result.

 Despite lack of time playing for the senior side in the qualifiers, his strong performance for the U-23 team as Saudi Arabia won the 2022 AFC U-23 Asian Cup allowed him to be included in the final tournament.
 He gave a great impression in the first game against Argentina as he played a small but instrumental role in helping Saudi Arabia to stun Argentina with a historic 2–1 win.
-However, Al-Tombakti would go on to become the reason for Saudi Arabia's eventual group stage exit, as his foul on Henry Martín in the match against Mexico was utilised by Luis Chávez, who scored a thunderous free kick as Saudi Arabia crumbled to Mexico by the same scoreline and finished in the bottom place.
+However, Al-Tambakti would go on to become the reason for Saudi Arabia's eventual group stage exit, as his foul on Henry Martín in the match against Mexico was utilised by Luis Chávez, who scored a thunderous free kick as Saudi Arabia crumbled to Mexico by the same scoreline and finished in the bottom place.

+Al-Tambakti scored his first international goal on 30 May 2025 in a friendly against Jordan at the Al-Ettifaq Club Stadium.